1973–74 NHL season: Playoff bracket

+The top four teams in each division qualified for the playoffs.
+In each round, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).

+In the quarterfinals, the fourth seeded team in each division played against the division winner from their division.
+The other series matched the second and third place teams from the divisions.
+The semifinals were then inter-divisional matchups, with winner of each #1 vs. #4 series playing the winner of the #2 vs. #3 series in the other division.
+The winners of the semifinals then advanced to the Stanley Cup Finals.

 Quarterfinals

 (E1) Boston Bruins vs. (E4) Toronto Maple Leafs

 The Boston Bruins finished first in the league with 113 points.
 The Toronto Maple Leafs finished fourth in the East Division with 86 points.
 This was the 13th playoff meeting between these two teams.
 Toronto lead 8–4 in previous meetings.
 Boston won their most recent meeting in five games in the 1972 Stanley Cup Quarterfinals.
 Boston won four of the six games in this year's regular season series.

 (E2) Montreal Canadiens vs. (E3) New York Rangers

 The Montreal Canadiens finished second in the East Division with 99 points.
 The New York Rangers finished third with 94 points.
 This was the 11th playoff meeting between these two teams with the teams splitting the ten previous series.
 They last met in the 1972 Stanley Cup Quarterfinals which New York won in six games.
 Montreal won four of the six games in this year's regular season series.